Constitution and By-Laws of NIEA

 - Align with NIEA’s new Strategic Plan.

-The proposed amendments to the NIEA Constitution and By-Laws include a number of technical changes to align with the organization’s governing documents and ensure consistency in the way the organization conducts its day-to-day business.
-Membership is asked to consider three key revisions at this time.
-The entire set of proposed changes has been provided to all attendees of the NIEA 2018 Convention and Tradeshow.
-You can also find the complete document on the NIEA website at this link.
+The amendments to the NIEA Constitution and By-Laws included a number of technical changes to align with the organization’s governing documents and ensure consistency in the way the organization conducts its day-to-day business.
+They are:

 1. Board members should be actively involved in NIEA prior to serving on the Board.
 The NIEA Board of Directors received 90 comments (71 percent agreement), which requested that the selection of Board members reflect active involvement in the organization, as well as with other Native organizations and communities.
-In response, proposed key amendments direct that:
+In response, the amendment directs that:

 Applicants for NIEA’s Board of Directors (BOD, Directors) shall:

 1. Be a verified (by the Organization) general voting member at the time of application submission; […]

 3. Present a record of service and good standing (see Board Policies and Procedures) to NIEA; (NIEA Constitution, Article IV(A), p.5)

 2. Increase membership involvement and control of NIEA.
 The NIEA Board of Directors received 66 comments (83 percent agreement) requesting that the Board of Directors provide additional opportunities for members to engage with NIEA to share the expertise and knowledge found within the NIEA membership.
 In response, the amendment directs that: